vecnz/documents/constitution.md

 1. Cultural Council Representatives
     - To represent the Club at all meetings of the Association Cultural Council
     - To keep the Council and the Club informed of the activities of both.
+1. Other Members of the Committee
+    - To advise, and assist in the organisation and execution of the various events and functions of the club

 ## 8. Finance
 1. The Club's Financial Year shall be set by the Committee, provided that Annual Accounts are prepared and audited for approval at the AGM.